-- 1. These regulations apply to students commencing their studies in 2019.
-A student enrolled in a qualification prior to 2019 is eligible to complete that qualification under the regulations which applied at the time of their first enrolment into the programme, or under the current regulations. - 2.
-To be admitted into a bachelor's degree, a student must have met University Entrance criteria and have met any further criteria set out in Schedule 2 to the General Academic Regulations. - 3.
-To be admitted into a diploma or certificate, a student must have met any criteria set out in Schedule 2 to the General Academic Regulations. - A student who has English as an additional language must meet the English language requirements set out in Schedule 1 to the General Academic Regulations for admission into a qualification. - 5.
-Where there is provision in a qualification for an applicant to be admitted on the basis of experience, that experience must normally be in New Zealand.
+- These regulations apply to students commencing their studies in 2019.
+A student enrolled in a qualification prior to 2019 is eligible to complete that qualification under the regulations which applied at the time of their first enrolment into the programme, or under the current regulations. - To be admitted into a bachelor's degree, a student must have met University Entrance criteria and have met any further criteria set out in Schedule 2 to the General Academic Regulations. - 3.
+To be admitted into a diploma or certificate, a student must have met any criteria set out in Schedule 2 to the General Academic Regulations. - A student who has English as an additional language must meet the English language requirements set out in Schedule 1 to the General Academic Regulations for admission into a qualification. - Where there is provision in a qualification for an applicant to be admitted on the basis of experience, that experience must normally be in New Zealand.
 Exceptions may be approved on a case by case basis. - 6.
 Where there is a provision for a student to take papers from outside of the papers listed in the table for that qualification, those papers must be from an Auckland University of Technology qualification.
-In exceptional circumstances a programme leader may approve papers from other providers. - 7.
-Enrolment into elective or substitute papers is subject to availability and to meeting the prerequisites. - 8.
-The tables of papers include a column headed: Prerequisites where only prerequisite papers apply or where there is no prerequisite; a column headed Pre/Corequisites where both prerequisite and corequisite (Coreg.) papers apply; or a column headed Corequisites where only corequisite papers apply. - 9.
-Where restricted entry is indicated, limits are imposed on the number of places available in particular papers and the criteria for selection will be published in appropriate programme documentation available to applicants.
+In exceptional circumstances a programme leader may approve papers from other providers. - Enrolment into elective or substitute papers is subject to availability and to meeting the prerequisites. - Where restricted entry is indicated, limits are imposed on the number of places available in particular papers and the criteria for selection will be published in appropriate programme documentation available to applicants.